phytec/kivy-demo/doc/faq.rst

 To add the keyboard with kivy: :code:`systemanddock` or :code:`systemandmulti` (:code:`KCFG_KIVY_KEYBOARD_MODE` env variable).

-Check the kivy documentation for more option:
+Check the `Configuration object in the Kivy documentation <https://kivy.org/doc/stable/api-kivy.config.html>`_.